wingify/readme-central/recipes/vwo-fme-flutter-sdk-usage.md

 The context uniquely identifies users and is crucial for consistent feature rollouts.
 A typical context is an object with a required id key for user identification.
 Other user attributes can also be passed for segmentation purposes.

-# Get Feature Flag & its Variables
+# Get Feature Flag & Variables

 <!-- javascript@21-25 -->